Algarve – Portugal

 Tavira

-From there we have a good view over the surrounding wetlands.
-We make the error to go for lunch at the restaurant close to the parking.
+From there we had a good view over the surrounding wetlands.
+We made the error to go for lunch at the restaurant close to the parking.
 The place and the food was nice, but the service was a tragedy.

 Cacela Velha